 “This should become a destination museum…If a good joke typically disrupts expectations, toys with tastes, and brings unusual pleasure, the National Comedy Center is a very good joke.” – The Wall Street Journal

 “There is nothing like the National Comedy Center in existence…yet.
 But prepare for every museum in the country to follow their lead in exhibition design.
 The National Comedy Center is the future.” – The Interrobang

 For more images of the National Comedy Center, click here.

-For tickets to the National Comedy Center and the Lucille Ball Comedy Festival, visit https://comedycenter.org/
+For tickets to the National Comedy Center, visit https://comedycenter.org/

 The above article was excerpted from the Associated Press.
 Featured image above: Comedians Lewis Black and Alan Zweibel enjoy the interactive exhibits at the National Comedy Center.
 All photos courtesy National Comedy Center.